Why would anyone want to buy I Bonds? Does a guaranteed, annualized interest rate of 9.62% for the next six months do anything for you?

 In summary, it’s a combination of a fixed rate (currently 0%) and a variable rate, each of which are updated every six months in November and May.
 The fixed rate has been under 1% since May of 2008 and has not been above 2% since 2001.

-The variable rate, on the other hand, has been as low as an annualized -5.56% during the Great Recession and has never been as high as it is now (7.12%) since I Bonds were first issued in 1998.
+The variable rate, on the other hand, has been as low as an annualized -5.56% during the Great Recession and has never been as high as it is now (9.62%) since I Bonds were first issued in 1998.
 That interest rate is expected to climb to 9.62% for those purchased in the six month period from May to November of 2022.

 Note that the interest for every I Bond ever issued is updated every six months.
 Every I Bond purchased in the first two and a half years these were offered is now paying over 10% annualized for the next six months.